verma/greyhound.js/README.md

 ### Schema

 A `Schema` class is provided to construct schemas on the fly.
 This class provides two standard schemas accessible through functions: `standard()` and `XYZ()`.
-To construct a schema you could use one of these as starting points or build your own e.g. a schema definition for just the X value, along with Intensity and Red color channel would look like:
+To construct a schema you could use one of these as starting points or build your own.

+As an example, a schema definition for just the X value, along with Intensity and Red color channel would look like:

 ```javascript
 Schema.X().Intensity().Red();